Deutsche Bank Building: Demolition

 In 2004, an agreement was announced to settle the disposition of the building and insurance claims.
-As part of this agreement, the Lower Manhattan Development Corporation acquired the land and commenced demolition work.
+As part of this agreement, the Lower Manhattan Development Corporation acquired the land to commence demolition work.
 On December 7, 2006, the Associated Press reported that the building would be dismantled.
 The report indicated that nearby residents were fearful of possible toxic dust associated with the Twin Towers within the building.

-Deconstruction began in March 2007, but on May 17, 2007, work was halted after a 22-foot section of pipe fell 35 stories and landed on the roof of "The Ten House", home to Engine 10 and Ladder 10 of the New York City Fire Department.
+Dismantling of the building began in March 2007, but on May 17, 2007, work was halted after a 22-foot section of pipe fell 35 stories and landed on the roof of "The Ten House", home to Engine 10 and Ladder 10 of the New York City Fire Department.
 Two firefighters were injured by falling debris, although they were not struck by the pipe itself.

 On August 18, 2007, at approximately 3:40 pm, a seven-alarm fire broke out on the 17th floor of the building, caused by workers smoking in violation of the building's safety rules.
 Around this time, crews were removing one floor per week, and the building had only 26 more.
 At the time of the fire, crews were removing asbestos.
 The fire spread in both directions, affecting a total of 10 floors.
 The floors were also filled with a maze of protective polyethylene sheets, which were designed to prevent the spread of asbestos, and also trapped smoke.
-The building lacked a standpipe, making it extremely difficult to put out the fire.
+The building lacked a standpipe due to workers cutting the pipes needed to supply water to the building, making it extremely difficult to put out the fire.
 The building had not been inspected since March, when it should have been inspected every 15 days.
 The fire burned into the night before being extinguished, and numerous special and support units responded from the New York City Fire Department to combat the fire.
 The fire killed two FDNY firefighters, Robert Beddia of Engine Company 24, and Joseph Graffagnino of Ladder Company 5, who succumbed on the 14th floor to smoke inhalation and carbon monoxide poisoning.
-The fire also injured 115 other firefighters, 46 of which were seriously enough to require medical leave.
+The fire also injured 115 other firefighters, 46 of which were seriously injured enough to require medical leave.
 Plans to demolish the building continued as quickly as possible.